michaelhollman/mas-network-simulation/README.md

 - Open the `NetworkSimulation` project in Eclipse.
 (This can be done from the File -> Import -> General -> Import Existing Projects into Workspace menu option)
 - In the PackageExplorer, open the `launchers` folder and select `NetworkSimulation Model.launch`.
 Then, click the green Run button in Eclipse.
 This will install the appropriate run configuration, and start the Repast GUI to run our models.

+### Setting up the Model

+When the simulation is started from Eclipse, the Repast GUI appears.
+The parameters pane offers a wide variety of options for configuring the setup of the model.
+The Experiment Setting option lets you choose between test (basic), identical (all nodes the same), and ultraAndLeaf (nodes partitioned into two configurable classes) experiment settings.
+These broad experiment settings control the structure of how nodes are configured.

+From there, you can can choose the configuration applied to each node.
+These include:
+- The number of files per node
+- The simulataneous connection limit
+- The probability of wanting to request a file
+- The churn rate
+- And many more.
+See the parameters window for all of them.

+For ease of testing, reasonable defaults are set.

+Clicking the Start button will start the simulation.
+The **KnownAndCurrentConnections** pane visualizes the current state of the network:
+- Dead nodes have a red border
+- Ultra nodes are orange; all others are black
+- Light gray lines indicate total known connections
+- Green lines indicate current ping requests
+- Blue lines indicate current query requests

+The other panes provide well-labeled charts of data we're collecting from each node.
+Unfortunately, Repast does not allow us to visualize Ultra Peer Nodes and Leaf node data differently, so we also dump all of the collected data to a .csv file after each run so we can process it in Excel.

 ### About the Simulation